iraban-dutta/donor-choose-application-screening/README.md

   - Vector Dimensions: Configured the Word2Vec model to create word vectors with 100 latent dimensions.
 This dimensionality strikes a balance between capturing meaningful word embeddings and managing computational efficiency.
 - Document Representation
   - Average Word2Vec Calculation: Represented each document by calculating the average of all Word2Vec vectors for the words present in the document.
 This aggregated vector provides a summary representation of the document’s semantic content.

-- Statistical Features
-  - Skewness and Kurtosis: Computed skewness and kurtosis for each document’s average Word2Vec vector.
+  - Statistical Features: Computed skewness and kurtosis for each document’s average Word2Vec vector to capture additional statistical properties.

 <!-- ------------------------------------------------------------------------------------------------ -->
 ## **Hypothesis Testing:**

+To validate the statistical significance of the features on the target variable, hypothesis testing was conducted as follows:

+- Numerical Features: Used t-tests to compare the means of numerical features between approved and non-approved projects.
+- Categorical Features: Employed Chi-squared tests to examine the associations between categorical features and the target variable.

+This step ensured that the features we selected had a meaningful relationship with the target variable, enhancing the model's predictive power.

 <!-- ------------------------------------------------------------------------------------------------ -->
 ## **Model Selection and Evaluation:**